-No, but they may later threaten you via civil notification, which you should not pay (see Civil Relief above).
+No, but they may later threaten you via civil notification (which you should not pay).

 Is it legal for them to have kept me at the store if they say I stole something?

 Yes.
 They do have the authority to detain you briefly.

-Who will be able to see I have a record?
+Who can see I have a shoplifting record?

-If you have a misdemeanor shoplifting conviction or an open case (pending or CWOF), that will show on a CORI report, which is accessible by employers and landlords.
+If you have a misdemeanor shoplifting conviction or any open case (pending or CWOF), that will show on a CORI report, which is accessible by employers and landlords.